Criticism of Franklin D. Roosevelt: Historians compare the New Deal to policies that were implemented in Europe

-According to comparative law scholar James Whitman, it was not the NIRA statute that fueled suspicions of fascism.
-It was the leaders of the National Recovery Administration: Hugh Johnson, head of the NRA, openly admired Mussolini.
+According to comparative law scholar James Whitman, it was not the NIRA statute that fueled suspicions of fascism but the leaders of the National Recovery Administration.
+Hugh Johnson, head of the NRA, openly admired Mussolini.
 Both Johnson and his assistant, Donald Richberg, made disturbing statements indicating that they were hostile to parliamentary government.
-Richberg denied being a fascist, but described Roosevelt several times as a "Man of Action".
+Richberg denied being a fascist but described Roosevelt several times as a "Man of Action".
 Whitman said that there were "striking" differences between the ideology of Johnson and Richberg and fascist propaganda.

 Garraty suggested that there were some "striking" similarities between Roosevelt's programs and German anti-depression policies, but concluded that the New Deal did not have much in common with fascism in total because of the vast political differences between the two systems.
 Roosevelt expanded political participation for the less fortunate.
 Garraty stated that the main reason for the similarities was that both nations were dealing with problems that were unique in the industrial world.
 Garraty stated that the New Deal lacked any consistent ideological base.

 While the Brains Trust got a lot of attention, theorists never had much impact on Roosevelt.
 He drew on populism, with its hostility to bankers and its willingness to inflate the currency; Theodore Roosevelt's New Nationalism in its dislike of competition and deemphasis on antitrust laws; and the ideas of social workers from the Progressive Era.
 Supreme Court Justice Louis Brandeis influenced Roosevelt on financial reforms.
 The War Labor Board from World War I influenced Roosevelt's labor policy.

 Other scholars had varying views on the relationship between the New Deal and fascist economics: